RonenNess/PintarJS/README.md

 - Tiny fix in shader switching and setting resolution.

+### 2.1.2

+- Fixed text sprites to round position and size to avoid blurry edges.

 ## License

 PintarJS is distributed under the permissive MIT License and is absolutely free to use for any purpose (commercial included).